samsamsam34/samsamsam34.github.io/research.md

 ## Machine Learning Based Streamflow Model

-This project is based on implementing a random forest machine learning model in order to predict the discharge of ungauged river basins on the basis of satellite-derived climate data across western Montana, Idaho and Washington.
+This project is based on implementing a random forest machine learning model in order to predict the discharge of ungauged river basins on the basis of satellite-derived climate data across western Montana, Idaho, and Washington.
 This analysis implements a cloud-based computing framework and is a continuation of the original Snow Cloud Hydro project linked [here](https://www.mdpi.com/2072-4292/10/8/1276/htm).
 In this project, I delineated watershed boundaries, prepared input data, ran Python code, and conducted statistical analysis and spatial exploration of output data.
 We are hoping to prepare a peer-reviewed journal article on this analysis in the upcoming future.

 ## Campus Rooftop Snow Monitoring